Lecturer in Saxophone

 M.M.
 Summa Cum Laude from Kent State University

 Diploma, Armed Forces School of Music

-In addition to Baldwin Wallace University’s Conservatory of Music, Tom also serves on the music faculty at Cleveland State University and Western Reserve Academy, as he has previously held positions at Lorain County Community College and Kent State University (Burton Campus).
-He is a full-time music therapist for PEP (Positive Education Program) and works at both its Prentiss Center for Autism and Hopewell Day Treatment Center (SED children).
+In addition to Baldwin Wallace University’s Conservatory of Music, Tom also serves on the music faculty at Cleveland State University.
+He has previously held positions at Western Reserve Academy, Lorain County Community College, and Kent State University (Burton Campus).
+He is a full-time music therapist for Positive Education Program and works at both PEP Phoenix and Hopewell Day Treatment Center.

-Tom is blessed with a wife and three children and is an active member of Southwest Community Baptist Church.
+Tom is blessed with a wife and three children and is a member of Grace Church of Mentor.